-Ignore (some) Advice; Precede with Caution
+Ignore (some) Advice; Proceed with Caution

-The trick is to decenter the experience or hardship and center yourself in the essay so that the tone is hopeful, uplifting and showcases your strengths, rather than making the traumatic or challenging experience the main character.
+The trick is to decenter the experience or hardship and center yourself in the essay so that the tone is hopeful and uplifting and showcases your strengths, rather than making the traumatic or challenging experience the main character.
 You are the main character.
 And it's ok to express how the experience first impacted you.
 You don't have to pretend like you got yourself off the metaphorical couch right away; it’s ok to admit weakness.
 It shows authenticity, humility, and vulnerability.
-You just don't want to hang out there very long or else you'll miss out on using your precious word limit on specific details that make you stand out through this story that is only yours to tell.
+You don't want to hang out there very long, or else you'll miss out on using your precious word limit on specific details that will make you stand out through this story that is only yours to tell.

 Take a ways: